teaching-data-science/intro2ml/chapters/chapter10.md

   </h2>
   <p class="de526628">
-  <a class="_46224d00 _7e2d93b5" href="/chapter10-05-advriskmin-huber"> In this section, we introduce the Huber loss and discuss the risk minimizer and the optimal constant model. </a>
+  <a class="_46224d00 _7e2d93b5" href="/chapter10-05-advriskmin-huber"> In this section, we introduce the Huber loss and discuss risk minimizer and optimal constant model. </a>
   </p>
 </section>